oneminch/Notes/Workers.md

 alias: Cloudflare Workers
 ---

-- Cloudflare Workers are serverless functions that run on Cloudflare's global edge network.
+- Serverless functions that run on Cloudflare's global edge network.
-- They utilize the V8 JavaScript engine and operate similar to Node.js.
+- Utilize the V8 JavaScript engine and operate similar to Node.js.
-- They allow developers to build and deploy code closer to users for better speed and reliability.
+- Used to build and deploy code closer to users for better speed and reliability.
 - Common use cases for Cloudflare Workers:
     - edge caching,
     - image optimization,